Jimmy Hoffa: In film and fiction

 In the film F.I.S.T.
 (1978), Sylvester Stallone plays Johnny Kovak, a character based on Hoffa.
 In the Sergio Leone film Once Upon a Time in America (1984), Treat Williams' character, syndicalist James Conway O'Donnell, was inspired by Hoffa.
 In the parody film Naked Gun 33 1/3: The Final Insult (1994), a file folder labeled "Location of Jimmy Hoffa's body" is prominently displayed in a cabinet during the sperm bank and fertility clinic scene.
 "Don't Tug on Superman's Cape", sixth episode of the third season of Lois & Clark: The New Adventures of Superman (1995), features a wealthy couple collecting unique objects.
 Among them is a concrete block with a hand sticking out.
-They claim it to be Jimmy Hoffa's body.
+They claim it to be Hoffa's body.
 Author James Ellroy features a fictional historical version of Hoffa in the Underworld USA Trilogy novels as an important secondary character, most prominently in the novels American Tabloid (1995) and The Cold Six Thousand (2001).
 In the comedy film Bruce Almighty (2003), the titular character uses powers endowed by God to manifest Hoffa's body in order to procure a story interesting enough to reclaim his career in the news industry.
+In the comedy series Everybody Hates Chris (2005), Rochelle, while admonishing her husband Julius about keeping a credit card secret from her for 15 years, asks increasingly suspicious questions about himself with the penultimate question being where Jimmy Hoffa was buried.